fluxninja/aperture/docs/content/use-cases/service-protection/prioritization.md

 ## Policy Configuration

-Under this policy, we will implement traffic prioritization depending on the type of user requesting access.
-Users classified as subscribers will be given precedence over guest users when connecting to **`service1-demo-app.demoapp.svc.cluster.local`**, therefore resulting in high priority request being served first during overload situations.
+In this policy, users classified as subscribers will be given precedence over guest users when connecting to **`service1-demo-app.demoapp.svc.cluster.local`**, therefore resulting in high priority request being served first during overload situations.
+The WFQ Scheduler is set up to prioritize two types of workloads: **`guest`**, with a priority of 50, **`subscriber`** with a priority of 100.

 There are two distinct methods that are used to convey the **`user_type`** information to the scheduler: